 Dr. Jennifer Bain is a Professor of Musicology and Associate Vice President Research at Dalhousie University.
 She directs the Digital Analysis of Chant Transmission (DACT) network, funded through a SSHRC Partnership Development Grant.
 Her publications focus on the development of digital chant research tools and the reception and analysis of medieval music including the music of Guillaume de Machaut and Hildegard of Bingen.
 Named to the Royal Society of Canada's College of New Scholars, Artists, and Scientists, she has received numerous grants from the Social Sciences and Humanities Research Council of Canada and holds a Digital Research Alliance research platforms and portals allocation to host digital repositories and databases on medieval music.

-Sabeen bin Zayyad is a recent PhD graduate in Environmental Design from the School of Architecture, Planning and Landscape at the University of Calgary.
-Prior to going back to school, Sabeen worked in the engineering, procurement, construction and oil and gas industries.
+Sabeen bin Zayyad has a PhD in Environmental Design and is currently a Visiting Scholar with the School of Architecture, Planning and Landscape at the University of Calgary.

 With research focused on the Arab Gulf region, Sabeen has published papers on the impact of architectural and urban developments on the cities of the Gulf and the notion of smart cities in the region.
 Her interdisciplinary research addresses the disconnect between Western-inspired and vernacular designs and how they contribute to and shape the architectural and urban development of cities in the Arab Gulf region through contextual frameworks.
 Other research interests also include the promotion of smart cities in the region, the use of heritage as a platform for socio-economic development and the documentation and preservation of the built environment.